The Best Trail Runners for Thru-Hiking in 2023

 Read our review of the Brooks Cascadia 15.

-Our reviewer says the Speedgoats’ famously plush, highly cushioned EVA foam midsole is similar to walking on clouds.
-Pair that with a durable, grippy Vibram outsole with 5mm lugs, and you’ve got yourself a damned smooth ride (in a variety of wild color schemes to boot).
+Our reviewer says the Speedgoats’ famously plush midsole is similar to walking on clouds.
+Pair that with the updated Vibram outsole with Traction Lugs, and you’ve got yourself a dang smooth ride (in a variety of wild color schemes to boot).
 Despite the extra cushioning and boxy design, the Speedgoats are middle-of-the-road in terms of weight, perhaps in part because they eliminate the rock plate favored by many trail runner models.

-Worth noting: this brand seems to be on a dramatic upswing in the thru-hiking world.
-We saw a 77% increase in the number of thru-hikers wearing Hokas in our 2021 AT thru-hiker survey compared to 2019.
+Worth noting: this brand seems to be on a dramatic upswing in the thru-hiking worldwith the number of thru-hikers wearing Hokas increasing year over year in our annual Appalachian Trial thru-hiker survey.

 Also worth noting: if you love the look of the Speedgoat but require more ankle support than a trail runner can offer, know that Hoka also offers a mid-boot version of the Speedgoat.